Cart

 Authors often like to use painters as protagonists because they illustrate some of the issues and concerns that are relevant to all artists.
 Sometimes these works reflect the reality of life for most painters but […]

 As discussed in other blogs, from 2019-2021, my work was inspired by European Neolithic images from thousands of years ago.
-In those blogs, I compared the societies that created Neolithic art to contemporary Western culture […]
+In those blogs, I compared the societies that created European Neolithic art to contemporary Western […]

 how has suspicion of any clear statement of goals, reference to any absolute principles and denial of any metaphysical basis for existence or thought become the dominant paradigm?